 Effective gun control and these three reforms would go a long way to bringing US violence closer to international norms for industrialized countries.
 Admittedly these measures seem currently unimaginable, “hilariously optimistic.”
 But in other ways, as Adam Gopnik writes, “it’s closer than you think.”

 This post from December 31, 2012 was written during a time of pessimism about whether the Newtown gun violence would lead to gun control.
 The pessimism was warranted, but in 2018 the #ParklandStudentsSpeak movement is re-framing the discourse.
 This post is part of a series about the need for anthropology to directly address gun control and gun violence.
 See the gun-violence index-tag.
 The series includes:

-- A Gun Control Podcast “Bringing Sanity to Gun Violence” (December 2015) revisited this issue as mass shootings continued.
+- The December 2015 Gun Control Podcast “Bringing Sanity to Gun Violence” revisited gun control as mass shootings continued.

 - Shoddy Anthropology & Gun Control: Human Nature, Culture, History (March 2013) underscored how easily-debunked notions, or “shoddy anthropology” contributes to gun control inertia.